ed765super/DATA602/README.md

 # DATA602
 ## Data = YGO_Cards_v2.csv
    Recieved from Kaggle.com (https://www.kaggle.com/rushikeshhiray/yugioh-normal-monster-cards)

+   According to Chris Kirkham, the user on Kaggle who scrapped the data, this data was scrapped using an YGOHub API.

+   The API used could not correctly scrape cards with & or # in their name.
+Thus Chris just left them out.
+Fortunately, this only leaves out around 35 cards.
+Since there are    nearly 6000 monster entries, this should not have much of an affect on the data overall.

 ## Project Description:
   The following is exploratory data analysis (EDA) on the various cards of Konami's hit trading card game League of Legends.
 This assignment will include:
 You can make a heatmap & correlations.